Sex organ: Terminology

-The primary sex organs are the gonads, a pair of sex organs, which diverge into testes following male development or into ovaries following female development.
+The primary sex organs are the gonads, a pair of internal sex organs, which diverge into testicles following male development or into ovaries following female development.
 As primary sex organs, gonads generate reproductive gametes containing inheritable DNA.
 They also produce most of the primary hormones that affect sexual development, and regulate other sexual organs and sexually differentiated behaviors.

 Secondary sex organs are the rest of the reproductive system, whether internal or external.
-The Latin term genitalia, sometimes anglicized as genitals, is used to describe the externally visible sex organs: in male mammals, the penis and scrotum; and in female mammals, the vulva and its organs.
+The Latin term genitalia, sometimes anglicized as genitals, is used to describe the externally visible sex organs.

 In general zoology, given the great variety in organs, physiologies, and behaviors involved in copulation, male genitalia are more strictly defined as "all male structures that are inserted in the female or that hold her near her gonopore during sperm transfer"; female genitalia are defined as "those parts of the female reproductive tract that make direct contact with male genitalia or male products (sperm, spermatophores) during or immediately after copulation".

 Evolution

-It is hard to find a common origin for gonads but, gonads most likely evolved independently several times.
-At first testes and ovaries evolved due to natural selection.
+It is hard to find a common origin for gonads.
+However, gonads most likely evolved independently several times.
+At first, testes and ovaries evolved due to natural selection.

 A consensus has emerged that sexual selection represents a primary factor for genital evolution.
 Male genitalia show traits of divergent evolution that are driven by sexual selection.